 - How long does this mango agar agar last?

 - Like this recipe?
 Here are my other posts you might want to check out

 Agar agar is a type of jelly, derived from seaweed.
 It is almost similar to konnyaku jelly and gelatin, with slight differences is texture.

 Agar agar is often found in powder form or in strips/flakes.
-You can typically find it in Asian supermarkets or health food stores.
+You can typically find it in Asian supermarkets or online food stores.

 Given that agar agar jelly is plant based, this mango jelly recipe is a perfect dessert option for vegetarians.
 Substitute the fresh cream with coconut milk and this mango dessert is perfect for vegans too!

 - Granulated sugar

 - Heavy Cream